This is lesson #4 in my thyroid beginner series and today it’s all about the hormone T3.

 You may feel this sensation as heart palpitations and/or anxiety.

-These type of symptoms usually go away over time or as you adjust your dose and aren't necessarily a reason to stop using the medication.
+These types of symptoms usually go away over time or as you adjust your dose and aren’t necessarily a reason to stop using the medication.

-It's also important to realize that T3, as a thyroid medication, is probably the most effective medication for helping with weight loss.
-(8)
+It’s also important to realize that T3, like thyroid medication, is probably the most effective medication for helping with weight loss (8).